quentinmax/Serial2Excel/README.md

 ### Invalid user input (100)

 - `101`: Invalid Port.
-Make sure you chose the right port the serial connection is running on.
+Make sure you choose the right port, where the serial connection is running on.

 ### Invalid Data (300)